1. Riders must accept full responsibility for their own ride and route

 5. Riders must carry all of their own supplies and equipment

-Riders must carry all of their own supplies and equipment and they must finish the event with the same equipment that they started with.
+Riders must carry all of their own supplies and equipment and you must finish the event with the same equipment that you started with.
 That means no leaving kit at the bottom of the hills to pick up later.
 And no ditching the sleeping bag/kit in a bin on your final day to save a bit of weight!

 6. Unless riding as part of a pair, no drafting is allowed